bh90210/dron8s/README.md

 * Can handle multiple yaml configs in one file
 * Can handle most resource types<sup>1</sup>
 * In-cluster/Out-of-cluster use
-* Easy set up, simple usage
+* Easy set up, simple usage, well documented

 _<sup>1</sup>Dron8s uses [client-go@v0.19.2](https://github.com/kubernetes/client-go/tree/v0.19.2).
 While most common Kubernetes API will work with your cluster's version, some features will not.
 For more information check the [compatibility matrix](https://github.com/kubernetes/client-go#compatibility-matrix)._